kierendixon/purchase-order-tracker-aspnetcore_angular/README.md

 # Documentation

-Application user guides and technical design documentation is available in this project's [Wiki](https://github.com/kierendixon/purchase-order-tracker-aspnetcore_angular/wiki).
+Application user guides and technical design documentation are available in the [Wiki](https://github.com/kierendixon/purchase-order-tracker-aspnetcore_angular/wiki).

 # Running the App

 If you have Docker installed you can run the app using `docker-compose up` from the project root directory.
-This will pull the required images, build a new image of the Purchase Order Tracker, and start them all.
+This will pull the required images, build a new image of the Purchase Order Tracker, and start the containers.
-Once this is completed you can access the application via docker at http://localhost:80
+Once the containers are started you can access the application at http://localhost:80

 # Technology Stack